 That lack of limit to the number of games that can be played also means that bets can be placed 24/7, so shift workers or anyone else can play to their schedule.
 There is no limit to when people can hop onto their online account and place a bet on a virtual event.
 There’s also a superb choice of matches and events in the various different sports, meaning that if you don’t like the look of one then you can just wait for another.

 It’s not all sunny uplands, of course.
 The fact that there can be no external influences on the outcome of a match is as much a con as it is a pro.
 It’s a pro in the true sense of the word, but it’s a con from the bettor’s point of view insomuch as there is no way to analyse things like the weather, the referee or knowledge such as a tip you’ve been given about a horse.

 Another thing to bear in mind is that the more opportunity there is to bet, the more money people can lose.
 Those that have trouble with their impulse control or that have had difficulty with betting in the past will need to be really careful when it comes to virtual sports betting.
-Discipline is hugely important in the world of virtual betting.
+Discipline and safer gambling tools are hugely important in the world of virtual betting.

-The lack of betting options in many of the sports are also an issue for some people, given that it means that they can't place in-play bets or opt for the markets that they would usually like to bet on.
-This can be frustrating if you're a bettor of habit, wanting to place wagers on specific things but not having the option to do so.
+The lack of betting options in many of the sports are also an issue for some people, given that it means that they can’t place in-play bets or opt for the markets that they would usually like to bet on.
+This can be frustrating if you’re a creature of habit, wanting to place wagers on specific outcomes but not having the option to do so.

 A Brief History Of Virtuals

 Virtual sports is one of the fastest growing betting markets, if for no other reason than sometimes necessity becomes the cause of many things.
 As you might well imagine, the process to get to a point where virtual betting has become the beast that it is now is a far from simple one.
 In fact, virtual betting can trace its history back to the modest arcades.